-Figure 7.3.5 shows three sampling distributions.
+Figure 5.3.5 shows three sampling distributions.
 The only change that was made is the sample size that was used to get the sample means for each distribution.
 As the sample size increases, n goes from 10 to 30 to 50, the standard deviations of the respective sampling distributions decrease because the sample size is in the denominator of the standard deviations of the sampling distributions.

 The implications for this are very important.
-Figure 7.3.6 shows the effect of the sample size on the confidence we will have in our estimates.
+Figure 5.3.6 shows the effect of the sample size on the confidence we will have in our estimates.
 These are two sampling distributions from the same population.
-One sampling distribution was created with samples of size 10 and the other with samples of size 50.
+One sampling distribution was created with samples of size 50 and the other with samples of size 50.
 All other things constant, the sampling distribution with sample size 50 has a smaller standard deviation that causes the graph to be higher and narrower.
 The important effect of this is that for the same probability of one standard deviation from the mean, this distribution covers much less of a range of possible values than the other distribution.
-One standard deviation is marked on the \overline{X} axis for each distribution.
+One standard deviation is marked on the $\overline{X}$ axis for each distribution.
 This is shown by the two arrows that are plus or minus one standard deviation for each distribution.
 If the probability that the true mean is one standard deviation away from the mean, then for the sampling distribution with the smaller sample size, the possible range of values is much greater.
 A simple question is, would you rather have a sample mean from the narrow, tight distribution, or the flat, wide distribution as the estimate of the population mean?
 Your answer tells us why people intuitively will always choose data from a large sample rather than a small sample.
 The sample mean they are getting is coming from a more compact distribution.
 This concept will be the foundation for what will be called level of confidence in the next unit.

-This page titled 7.3: Using the Central Limit Theorem is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 5.3: Using the Central Limit Theorem is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • 7.2: Using the Central Limit Theorem by OpenStax is licensed CC BY 4.0.
-Original source: https://openstax.org/details/books/introductorybusiness-statistics.
+Original source: https://openstax.org/details/books/introductory-business-statistics.

-7.4: The Central Limit Theorem for Proportions
+5.4: The Central Limit Theorem for Proportions

-The Central Limit Theorem tells us that the point estimate for the sample mean, \overline{x} , comes from a normal distribution of \overline{x} 's.
-This theoretical distribution is called the sampling distribution of \overline{x} 's.
+The Central Limit Theorem tells us that the point estimate for the sample mean, $\overline{X}$ , comes from a normal distribution of $\overline{X}$ 's.
+This theoretical distribution is called the sampling distribution of $\overline{X}$ 's.
 We now investigate the sampling distribution for another important parameter we wish to estimate; p from the binomial probability density function.